 2011 Global A&D Industry performance wrap-up

 A new report by the Deloitte Touche Tohmatsu Limited (DTTL) Global Manufacturing Industry group entitled 2011 Global Aerospace and Defense Industry performance wrap-up indicates the financial performance of the global aerospace and defense (A&D) industry generally fell in 2011.
-Despite the uncertainty in the defense sector, the global A&D industry as a whole grew in 2011 to US$681 billion, posting a sluggish revenue gain of 2.3 percent, compared to 2.5 percent in 2010.
+Despite the uncertainty in the defense sector, the report found that the global A&D industry as a whole grew in 2011 to US$681 billion, posting a sluggish revenue gain of 2.3 percent, compared to 2.5 percent in 2010.

 Reported operating earnings for the global industry decreased 3.1 percent, as did reported operating margins (down 5.3 percent), free cash flow (down 13.3 percent), and reported operating earnings per employee (down 5.2 percent).
 On the positive side, book to bill (BTB) ratio, an indicator of future revenue growth, increased 17.4 percent, primarily as a result of higher sales of new fuel-efficient commercial aircraft.